-Undemanding hellebores are seldom bothered by pests or disease.
+Undemanding hellebores are seldom bothered by pests or diseases.
 If aphids show up, sucking sap from the foliage and causing withering, try an organic control first.
 If the pests persist, there are systemic insecticides you can use, but be careful not to apply them to open flowers.
 You don't want to harm visiting bees.

 Make sure the plants you use alongside your hellebores need the same growing conditions: moisture and shade.
-While some of the companions listed below bloom after hellebore flowers are finished, their leaves provide contrast, texture and additional winter interest.
+While some of the companions listed below bloom after hellebore flowers are finished, their leaves provide contrast, texture and additional seasonal interest.

-- Japanese Pieris – This broad-leafed evergreen shrub has an upright growth habit that helps set off subtle hellebore blooms.
+- Japanese Pieris – This broad-leafed evergreen shrub has an upright growth habit that helps set off hellebore blooms.

 - Lady's Mantle (Alchemilla) – Alchemilla's mounds of scalloped leaves range in color from olive green to light green.

 - Foamflower (Tiarella) – White or pink flowers are backed by clumps of lobed, evergreen leaves.
 Easy to grow, this plant tolerates the damp conditions hellebores prefer.